Metriximor/CivVictoria3/docs/NationGuide.md

 * Cultural heritages (shared cultural values with other nations) (e.g. Lusitan has a medi sea heritage cause in the past it was part of the medi sea) (this is optional)
 * Languages spoken by said culture (e.g. Lusitan is english and portuguese)
 * Culture groups (shared cultures at the moment, e.g. CDM may have a alenaryth culture group with other alenaryth nations)
+* Names used by said culture, for example:
+   * Lambatan has Filipino names
+   * Lusitan has portuguese names
+   * Truidencian has norwegian names
+   * Make up your own stuff anything is fine
+* Last names
+* Noble/Wealthy last names
+* Cultural skins/clothes
+   * Does this culture have a specific ethnicity? (e.g. Thruittans are a minority in Truidencia that are all foxes, 20% of Truidencians are of this ethnicity)
+   * Does this culture have specific clothes?
+Medieval-er countries like Lusitania and Truidencia have medieval clothes.
+A modern nation like Lambat wears suits and modern clothes.

 ## Religions